This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 MSS

-as the grade for a module that they have taken.S
+S or U as the grade for a module that they have taken.S or U, in the timetable.

 Steps 1-2 are repeated for each module that the user would like to indicate as Satisfactory (S) or Unsatisfactory (U).Use case ends.